christophstrasen/LQR/LQR/raw_internal_docs/project_logbook.md

 1. **Time windows are a two-part contract:** The window offset (`time`) only makes sense together with the clock that advances it (`currentFn`) and the event-time field (`field`).
 2. **Ergonomics should not force consumer coupling:** A clean “inject default clock” seam lets embedded hosts (games) choose ms clocks without LQR depending on any host-specific modules.
 3. **Consistency beats clever defaults:** If join/group/distinct each invent their own “default now”, you end up with subtle drift; one shared definition keeps window semantics predictable.

+## Day 26 – Final-stage operators: `finalWhere` + `finalTap`

+### Highlights
+- **Renamed `withFinalTap` → `finalTap` (no compatibility):** Simplified the fluent surface by dropping the `with*` prefix for this stage-level operator.
+- **Added `finalWhere` as a true end-of-pipeline filter:** `finalWhere(fn)` runs after joins, `where`, `selectSchemas`, grouping/aggregation, and `having`.
+Unlike `where`, it supports multiple calls and filters the same values that a normal subscriber sees.
+- **Made `finalTap` composable:** Multiple `finalTap(...)` calls are supported and execute in call order, so instrumentation can be layered without centralizing it into one callback.
+- **Docs + tests cover the new stage semantics:** Updated the row-view concept doc to introduce `finalWhere` and documented that `finalTap` runs after it; added unit tests for chaining `finalWhere` and stacking multiple `finalTap`s.

+### Takeaways
+1. **Separate “row-view filtering” from “consumer-side filtering”:** Keeping `where` as the single row-view clause preserves its “SQL WHERE on the join row” semantics, while `finalWhere` provides a stable, stage-accurate filter for end users.
+2. **Stage-anchored hooks beat ad-hoc `tap(...)`:** A dedicated final stage hook stays correct even as pipelines evolve (joins, selection aliases, grouping), avoiding surprises from tapping intermediate streams.
+3. **Composable instrumentation is important for integration:** Allowing multiple `finalTap`s makes it easier for libraries and apps to attach their own metrics/logging without fighting over a single hook slot.